Deep Learning Based 3D Segmentation: A Survey: Introduction

 \section{Introduction}

-{S}egmentation of 3D scenes is a fundamental and challenging problem in computer vision as well as graphics.
-The objective of 3D segmentation is to build computational techniques that predict the fine-grained labels of objects in a 3D scene for a wide range of applications such as autonomous driving, mobile robots, industrial control, augmented reality and medical image analysis.
-As illustrated in Fig.~\ref{fig1} second row, 3D segmentation can be divided into three types: semantic, instance and part segmentation.
-Semantic segmentation aims to predict object class labels such as table and chair.
-Instance segmentation additionally distinguishes between different instances of the same class labels e.g. table one/two and chair one/two.
-Part segmentation aims to decompose instances further into their different components such as armrests, legs and backrest of the same chair.
-Compared to 2D segmentation, 3D segmentation gives a more comprehensive understanding of a scene because 3D data (e.g. RGB-D, point clouds, projected images, voxels, and mesh) contain richer geometric, shape, and scale information with less background noise.
+Segmentation of 3D scenes is a fundamental and challenging problem in computer vision as well as computer graphics.
+The objective of 3D segmentation is to build computational techniques that predict the fine-grained labels of objects in a 3D scene for a wide range of applications, such as autonomous driving, mobile robots, industrial control, and augmented and virtual reality.
+As illustrated in Figure~\ref{dataandsegmentation}, 3D segmentation can be divided into semantic, instance and part segmentation.
+Semantic segmentation aims to predict object class labels such as tables and chairs.
+Instance segmentation additionally distinguishes between different instances of the same class labels, e.g., chair one and two.
+Part segmentation aims to further decompose instances into various components, such as the same chair's armrests, legs, and backrests.
+Semantic, instance, and part segmentation tasks show a progressive relationship in terms of semantic levels.
+Despite the difference in specific goals of three segmentation tasks, these tasks share a broader, unifying goal: they aim to segment 3D data into semantically meaningful regions based on certain criteria-whether it's by class,instance, part.

+Compared to conventional single view 2D segmentation, 3D segmentation gives a more comprehensive understanding of a scene since 3D data (e.g., RGB-D, point cloud, voxel, mesh, 3D video) contain richer geometric, shape, and scale information with less background noise.
+Moreover, the representation of 3D data, for example, in the form of projected images, has more semantic information.

-Recently, deep learning techniques have dominated many research areas including computer vision, speech recognition, and natural language processing.
-Motivated by its success in learning powerful features, deep learning for 3D segmentation has also attracted a growing interest from the research community over the past decade.
+Recently, deep learning techniques have dominated many research areas, including computer vision and natural language processing.
+Motivated by its success in learning powerful features, deep learning for 3D segmentation has also attracted growing interest from the research community over the past decade.
 However, 3D deep learning methods still face many unsolved challenges.
-For example, features from RGB and depth channels are difficult to fuse.
-The irregularity of point clouds makes it difficult to exploit local features and converting them to high-resolution voxels brings a huge computational burden.
+For example, the irregularity of point clouds makes it difficult to exploit local features, and converting them to high-resolution voxels has a substantial computational burden.